tigerfarm/work/conversations/READMEgroups.md

 ````

 ### Case where there is more than 2 participants in a Conversation and at least 1 is an SMS participant.

+The issue, is that the SMS participant does not know who sent/created the new conversation message.
+The following shows a method to add the from-conversation-user-identity into the message.

 ````
 Add a Twilio Function that will add the from-participant's identity into the message.